SKILLS 26

 Wednesday 18th March 2026

-9:00am - 3:30pm
+9:00am - 2:45pm

 WELCOME

-Skills 26 will feature insights from leading experts in economic development, policy, education, and skills.
-Attendees can expect thought-provoking discussions and practical solutions to address the pressing challenges facing regional employers in workforce development, productivity and growth.
-A comprehensive schedule of talks, seminars, and workshops will be held throughout the day in dedicated breakout rooms, providing opportunities for networking and cross-sector collaboration.
-By bringing together industry and education, we aim to create a lasting legacy of engagement and innovation within the regional skills system.
+Expect energising conversations, inspiring stories, and actionable insights from those who are driving change and making an impact.
+Attendees will benefit from thought-provoking discussions and practical solutions to address the pressing challenges facing regional employers in workforce development, productivity, and growth.
+A comprehensive programme of panel discussions and seminars will run throughout the day in dedicated breakout spaces, creating opportunities for networking and collaboration.

 WHY YOU SHOULD ATTEND